 Golf Courses.
 The resort has four notable Pete Dye courses: 36 holes at Blackwolf Run and another 36 at Whistling Straits along Lake Michigan.

-If you like the sound of the American Club, also take a look at:
+If you like the sound of Destination Kohler, also take a look at:

 Seasons.
 The indoor courts allow year-round tennis.